-Students The Academic Integrity policy can be found at http://studentconduct.rutgers.edu/student-conduct-processes/academic-integrity/.
-Students are responsible for understanding the principles of academic integrity and abiding by them in all aspects of their work at the University.
+Students The Academic Integrity policy can be found at http://students are responsible for understanding the principles of academic integrity and abiding by them in all aspects of their work at the University.
 Students are also encouraged to help educate fellow students about academic integrity and to bring all alleged violations of academic integrity they encounter to the attention of the appropriate authorities.